Salad Fingers: Reception and impact

 Jon Mendelsohn of Comic Book Resources observes that the series has "terrified audiences" by means of its "post-apocalyptic setting and crypticness" and compares it to the television series Twin Peaks.
 Tanner Fox of Screen Rant describes it as "nothing short of haunting" due to its "weird premises, nails-on-chalkboard background music, and shocking moments of gore and depravity".
 Devon Maloney of The Verge remarks its emphasis on gore and bodily fluids, calling it "basically ASMR for psychopaths".
 Will Ramsey of Hull Daily Mail calls it "comic, horrifying and strangely endearing".
-In reference to its impact online at the time of release, Emma Garland of Vice notes that the series caused both fascination and dread in its viewers, and deems it "one of the bleakest comedies to ever come out of the UK".
+While David Bryant of We Are Cult calls the first episode "not terribly good", saying that it "relies solely on the shock of its absurdity", he considers subsequent episodes "gradually more sophisticated" as they "do a lot more to flesh out not just Salad Finger's character, but the world which he inhabits".
+The series's landscapes, figures, dream sequences, and open-ended nature of episodes have drawn comparisons to the works of David Lynch.

+Writing for the academic journal Convergence, Jessica Balanzategui and César Albarrán-Torres describe Salad Fingers as "a significant stylistic and generic contribution to the early period of participatory digital cultures" and the character as a "patron saint of the digital uncanny".
+Balanzategui further identifies Salad Fingers as a major influence on mainstream media works, including the Channel 4 series Don't Hug Me I'm Scared and the 2022 horror films Skinamarink and Talk to Me, as well as the viral TikTok animated web series Skibidi Toilet.
+Firth credits the transition of Salad Fingers episodes from Newgrounds to YouTube, the latter of which offered "higher and higher-quality video formats", as contributing to the eventual deprecation of the Flash format, in which Salad Fingers episodes had been originally published.

-In 2019, a Canadian high school teacher was temporarily suspended after showing his class a range of videos that students described as "weird, creepy and inappropriate" including Salad Fingers.
+In 2019 a Canadian high school teacher was temporarily suspended after showing his class a range of videos that students described as "weird, creepy and inappropriate" including Salad Fingers.
 The teacher ultimately resigned from his job at the school and attended a disciplinary program.
-Firth commented on the situation on Twitter, declaring full support for the teacher showing the series.
+In response, Firth commented on Twitter that viewings of Salad Fingers should be "mandatory" for children.